7 Days from$1056 p/p in USD

-This camping safari is designed to offer a quick ‘snapshot’ of Namibia; renowned Etosha National Park, coastal area of Swakopmund and Namib Naukluft Park.
-You’ll visit the world’s highest sand dunes and step foot in the oldest desert at Sesriem & Sossusvlei.
+This camping safari is designed to offer a quick ‘snapshot’ of Namibia; its renowned Etosha National Park, coastal area of Swakopmund and Namib Naukluft Park.
+You’ll visit the world’s highest sand dunes and step foot in the oldest desert at Sesriem and Sossusvlei.
 There is no single supplement charge and the price is virtually fully inclusive of everything you will need whilst travelling for three days.
 The style is assisted camping with limited participation.
-Collection time is between 08:00 & 08:30 from anywhere within the Windhoek city limits.

 Getting around:4x4 Vehicle

 Start/end:Start/end in Windhoek

 - Meals as per itinerary

 - Game drives and activities as per itinerary